infinitered/ignite-cookbook/docs/recipes/GeneratorComponentTests.md

 By default, Ignite provides a `ignite/templates/component/NAME.tsx.ejs` template for creating a component file.

-- We use ejs and frontmatter to write our templates, you can read more about syntax [in the Ignite docs](https://github.com/infinitered/ignite/blob/master/docs/Generator-Templates.md).
+- We use ejs and front matter to write our templates, you can read more about syntax [in the Ignite docs](https://github.com/infinitered/ignite/blob/master/docs/Generator-Templates.md).
 - `NAME` in `ignite/templates/component/NAME.tsx.ejs` is replaced with the first argument passed to our generator.
 So `npx ignite-cli generate component Profile` would create `app/components/Profile.tsx`

 ## Customizing Component Generators